2017 Rugby League World Cup qualification: First round

+First round (cont.)

 Second round

-Third round

 The tournament featured two groups of three teams playing in a single round-robin format.
 The winners of each group qualified for the World Cup, while the runners-up faced each other in a play-off match on 5 November 2016 to determine the final spot.
 A seeded draw took place to determine the groups on 5 November 2015.